erichs/erichs.github.io/source/_posts/2014-06-27-curious-case-of-the-disappearing-cats.markdown

 grep pattern file1 file2 | wc -l
 ```

-Turns out, `grep` has a `-c` flag, which display the count of matched lines, so:
+Turns out, `grep` has a `-c` flag, which displays the count of matched lines, so:

 ``` bash
 grep -c pattern file1 file2
 ```
-EOF

 [1]: http://en.wikipedia.org/wiki/Cat_(Unix)#Useless_use_of_cat